Spring Boot Best Practices for Production-Ready Applications

 Structured Error Handling

 A global exception handler prevents stack traces from leaking to clients and ensures consistent error responses across your API.
+Furthermore, a uniform error contract makes client integration far simpler, because consumers can rely on a stable shape regardless of which endpoint failed.

 @RestControllerAdvice